arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/08.ml-magic-wand/content.md

 ## Conclusion

-In this tutorial you learned how to use the Arduino Nano Matter as a Machine Learning gesture recognizer, leveraging the optimized Silicon Labs library for Tiny Machine Learning we showcased the board capabilites of running TinyML algorithms with ease thanks to the **hardware acceleration** achieved with the **Mathematical Vector Processor (MVP)** integrated in the Nano Matter microcontroller.
+In this tutorial you learned how to use the Arduino Nano Matter as a Machine Learning gesture recognizer, leveraging the optimized Silicon Labs library for Tiny Machine Learning we showcased the board capabilities of running TinyML algorithms with ease thanks to the **hardware acceleration** achieved with the **Mathematical Vector Processor (MVP)** integrated in the Nano Matter microcontroller.

 ### Next Steps

 - Extend your knowledge about the Nano Matter following the [Arduino Documentation](https://docs.arduino.cc/hardware/nano-matter/).
-- Create your own custom gestures reconition model.
+- Create your own custom gestures recognition model.
 - Create machine learning models leveraging other Modulino sensors.